A Medellín City Guide: Travel Tips + Activities.

 About Medellín

-Medellín is not the capital of Colombia, but it is perhaps the most famous city.
+Medellín is not the capital of Colombia, but it is perhaps it's most famous city.
 In Colombian Spanish, LL sounds like a J - so you actually pronounce Medellín as Medejeen.

 The jaw-dropping city of Medellín spreads outwards from a bowl-shaped valley in the region of Antioquia - in the northwest of Colombia in the Andes mountains.